Playground is designed to check the validity of data and expressions you built.

 Only a few steps are needed to make it happen:

-It is possible to get context without changing the recordId variable.
-It just won't display information about the query filtered with the recordId variable.
+It is possible to get context without changing the "recordId" variable.
+It just won't display information about the query filtered with the "recordId" variable.

 It is important to remember, that every time anything was edited in the query or variables, the context should be refreshed

-Notice, that if Global Variables are defined, they will appear in the Context section after you refresh it.
+Notice, that if Global Variables are defined, they will appear in the "Context" section after you refresh it.

-The Context section will also show you the data on custom queries if you have them in the document solution.
+The "Context" section will also show you the data on custom queries if you have them in the document solution.

-But if you made changes in the query or variables in the Playground tab and want these changes to modify the context, you need to click the Refresh Context button.
+But if you made changes in the query or variables in the "Playground" tab and want these changes to modify the context, you need to click the "Refresh Context" button.

 This is why we are all here: this section is all about creating expressions.
-Here you can write expressions manually or use the help of the built-in Expressions Builder.
+Here you can write expressions manually or use the help of Expressions Builder.
 It helps you to construct expressions by pointing and clicking.
 You can find more information on Expression Builder in the corresponding article in the documentation.

-How to write expressions manually doesn't need explanation: you are typing symbols using the right syntax in the Expression section.
+How to write expressions manually doesn't need explanation: you are typing symbols using the right syntax in the "Expression" section.
 Using Expression Builder is something different.
 Let's build the following expression {!$groupBy(Opportunity[0].OpportunityLineItems,'Quantity','OpportunityLineItem')}

 to group products from Opportunity by quantity.
 Here is the quick instruction:

-First of all, you can see all the available functions in the Select function menu.
+First of all, you can see all the available functions in the "Select function" menu.
 The first dropdown menu filters functions by categories (date, number, string, etc.), and the second dropdown menu contains filtered functions you can use.

-You can also insert your Salesforce fields into expressions by using the Select Object or Field menu.
-Select the needed field (an arrow (>) next to a field suggests that it's a relationship field - e.g. Account > Contact > ...) and click the Insert Object or Field button.
+You can also insert your Salesforce fields into expressions by using the "Select Object or Field" menu.
+Select the needed field (an arrow (>) next to a field suggests that it's a relationship field - e.g. Account > Contact > ...) and click the "Insert Object or Field" button.

 Before inserting the function or a field, verify that you've selected the text you want to replace in the text field below.

-From the Select function menu, choose the function and then choose the function type.
+From the "Select function" menu, choose the function and then choose the function type.
 Click Insert.

 If needed, replace some parts of the function with Salesforce fields, other function types, or data.

 Click Insert Expression.
-This inserts the expression back into the Expression Builder view.
-Click Insert Expression to insert it into the Expression window.
+This inserts the expression back into the "Expression Builder" view.
+Click Insert Expression to insert it into the "Expression" window.
 That is how you create an expression.

-After you have the body of the expression and the context it can use, you can start the process of evaluating that expression with just one click on the Evaluate button next to the Expression Builder button.
-You can evaluate the expression by pressing the Ctrl+Enter combination on the keyboard as well.
+After you have the body of the expression and the context it can use, you can start the process of evaluating that expression with just one click on the Evaluate button next to the "Expression Builder" button.
+You can evaluate the expression by pressing Ctrl+Enter on the keyboard as well.

-An important things to remember: multiple expressions can be evaluated at a time.
+Multiple expressions can be evaluated at a time.

 The last section to describe is called Result.
 It represents the result of the expression you've built and evaluated.